Glass Lewis tells Telecom Italia investors not to vote Vivendi

+* Plassat confident on Carrefour's future (Recasts with CEO comments at AGM, to Reuters)

-MILAN Influential proxy adviser Glass Lewis has recommended shareholders in phone group Telecom Italia (TLIT.MI) do not vote on a slate of directors submitted by top investor Vivendi (VIV.PA), a document showed.
+MILAN, April 19 Influential proxy adviser Glass Lewis has recommended shareholders in phone group Telecom Italia do not vote on a slate of directors submitted by top investor Vivendi, a document showed.

 The move follows a similar recommendation by rival Institutional Shareholder Services (ISS).